-The number of requests processed by Oracle Internet Directory for each unit of time.
+The number of requests processed by the Oracle back-end directory for each unit of time.
 This is typically represented as operations per second.

 Transport Layer Security (TLS)

 A protocol providing communications privacy over the Internet.
 The protocol enables client/server applications to communicate in a way that prevents eavesdropping, tampering, or message forgery.